Defense expert: Police had duty to arrest Daunte Wright

 Prosecutors on Thursday rested their case against Potter, 49, who is charged with first- and second-degree manslaughter in the killing of Wright.
 During an April 11 traffic stop in Brooklyn Center, the 20-year-old Black motorist broke away from officers trying to arrest him and was attempting to drive away when Potter shot him.
 Body-camera video captured her shouting “I’ll tase you!” and “Taser, Taser, Taser!” before she fired once.

-Prosecutors called police witnesses to build their argument that Potter, who retired from the police force two days after the shooting, was an experienced officer who had been thoroughly trained in use of a Taser, including warnings about the danger of confusing it with a handgun.
+Prosecutors called police witnesses to build their argument that Potter, who resigned from the police force two days after the shooting, was an experienced officer who had been thoroughly trained in use of a Taser, including warnings about the danger of confusing one with a handgun.
 They have to prove recklessness or culpable negligence if they are to win a conviction on the manslaughter charges.

 The death of Wright, who was Black, set off angry demonstrations for several days in Brooklyn Center.
-It happened as a white former officer, Derek Chauvin, was standing trial in nearby Minneapolis for the killing of George Floyd.
-Potter, who is white, is charged with manslaughter.
+It happened as another white officer, Derek Chauvin, was standing trial in nearby Minneapolis for the killing of George Floyd.

 Ijames, who said he wrote the Taser policy for the International Association of Chiefs of Police, told the court Thursday that he disagreed with a use-of-force expert who testified for the prosecution that Potter was too close to Wright for the Taser to be effective.

-Ijames said a Taser is the most effective tool in incapacitating someone when used properly, second only to a gunshot to the head.
+Ijames said a Taser is the most effective tool to incapacitate someone when used properly, second only to a gunshot to the head.
 He also said officers had to assume that Wright “very likely could have a gun” because he had one in the past, and that it would have been a “dereliction of duty” for them not to have tried to arrest him.

-Use-of-force expert Seth Stoughton, a professor at the University of South Carolina School of Law, testified Wednesday for the prosecution that if it appeared Wright was going to drive away, shooting a gun or deploying a Taser would have made things worse because he could have been incapacitated and his vehicle could have become a weapon.
+The prosecution’s expert he disagreed with, University of South Carolina School of Law professor Seth Stoughton, testified Wednesday that if it appeared Wright was going to drive away, shooting a gun or deploying a Taser would have made things worse because he could have been incapacitated and his vehicle could have become a weapon.
 After Potter shot Wright, his car took off and crashed seconds later into an oncoming vehicle, hurting several people.

 But Ijames testified that deadly force is warranted if an officer is halfway inside a vehicle that is about to be put into drive.
 In Wright’s case, two other officers were trying to get him out of the car when Potter shot him.